Lisa M. Schenck

 Washington, District Of Columbia 20052

-Lisa M. Schenck joined the law school in 2009 after serving in the Army for more than 25 years, initially as a Signal Corps Officer and then as a judge, lawyer, and educator in the Judge Advocate General’s (JAG) Corps.
+Lisa M. Schenck joined the law school in 2009 after serving in the Army for more than 25 years, initially as a Signal Corps Officer and then as a judge, lawyer, and educator in the Judge Advocate General's Corps.
 In 2002, she was appointed as a military judge on the U.S. Army Court of Criminal Appeals.
-In 2005, Dean Schenck was the first woman appointed as a Senior Judge on that court, where she continued until she retired.
-She also served concurrently as an Associate Judge on the U.S. Court of Military Commission Review after her appointment by the Secretary of Defense in 2007.
-In 2008, retiring with the rank of colonel after nearly 20 years in the JAG Corps, Dean Schenck became the Senior Advisor to the Defense Task Force on Sexual Assault in the Military Services.
+In 2003, she received the Judge Advocates Association Outstanding Career Armed Services Attorney Award (Army).
+In 2005, Dean Schenck was the first woman appointed as a Senior Judge on that court, where she served until she retired.
+She concurrently served as an Associate Judge on the U.S. Court of Military Commission Review after her appointment by the Secretary of Defense in 2007.
+Dean Schenck retired in 2008 as a U.S. Army colonel and became the Senior Adviser to the Defense Task Force on Sexual Assault in the Military Services.

 JSD, LLM, Yale Law School; LLM, The Judge Advocate General's Legal Center and School; JD, Notre Dame Law School; MPA, Fairleigh Dickinson University; BA, Providence College